Laura Frisbie, M.Ed.,

 I used it to move into a dorm and go to college but that was an even bigger drinkathon.
-I slept around - I NEEDED to have a guy's attention.
-I ended up marrying an alcoholic boyfriend just so I could stop sleeping around and to appease my mom because we were living together.
+I ended up marrying an alcoholic boyfriend to appease my mom because we were living together.

 I worked 100+ hours a week and work became my entire identity.
 I needed an identity of success to define my self-worth.
 I got divorced, got married again (to the boss no less) and... got divorced once again.
 Bye bye career.

-I worked in the family business for a while, I think it was an attempt to work things out with those relationships.
+I worked in the family business for a while, I think it was an attempt to work things out with my family relationships.
 But my sister was there and had become an alcoholic of all things.
 I learned to meditate and decided to quit.